Galeries Dalmau: 1912: Exposició d'Art Cubista

 While press coverage was extensive, it was not always positive.
 Articles were published in the newspapers Esquella de La Torratxa and El Noticiero Universal attacking the Cubists with a series of caricatures laced with text, showing people shaped like cones standing in front of the works.
 Another depicted Adam and Eve in crude cubic form (Agero presented a sculpture of the subject).
 Others still interpreted the paintings as cubic scribbles, or an artist at his easel with a cube-like animal head; all with derogatory captions.
 Others mocked the works, referring to them as "hieroglyphs".
 Among artists reactions were mixed, sparking a debate among Noucentists.
-Eugeni d'Ors saw Duchamps Nude Descending a Staircase as a "sad case, a case of unconsciousness and disorientation".
+Eugenio d'Ors saw Duchamps Nude Descending a Staircase as a "sad case, a case of unconsciousness and disorientation".
 In another article he referred to Duchamps Nude as "monstrous", because the artist renounced form and a sensual appearance of reality, contradicting the efforts of other Cubists.
 The following year Nude Descending a Staircase, No. 2 was exhibited at the Armory Show where it became the subject of endless scandal.

 Art historian Jaime Brihuega writes of the Dalmau Cubist show: "No doubt that the exhibition produced a strong commotion in the public, who welcomed it with a lot of suspicion.
 Cubism subsequently became one of the most influential art movements of the 20th century; impacting developments in Futurism, Suprematism, Dada, Constructivism, De Stijl and Art Deco. while Constructivism was influenced by Picasso's technique of constructing sculpture from separate elements.